Code-Institute-Submissions/CasinoGame/README.md

 ## Lighthouse Audit

-"Identify and fix common problems that affect your sites performance, accessibility, and user experience."
+Identify and fix common problems that affect your sites performance, accessibility, and user experience.

 Accessibility testing was
 conducted on the site to ensure it was suitable and performing to a suitable